risk-first/website/introduction/Risk-Theory.md

 ![For Review](images/state/for-review.png)

-Here, I am going to recap on some pre-existing knowledge about risk, generally, in order to set the scene for the next section which heads back to looking at risk on software projects.
+Here, I am going to re-cap on some pre-existing knowledge about risk, generally, in order to set the scene for the next section which heads back to looking at risk on software projects.

 ## Risk Registers